StackVista/stackstate-docs/setup/cli/cli-sts.md

 ## Open source

-The Rancher Observability `sts` CLI is open source and can be found on GitHub at:
+The SUSE Observability `sts` CLI is open source and can be found on GitHub at:

 * [https://github.com/stackvista/stackstate-cli](https://github.com/stackvista/stackstate-cli)